bobbybudnick/SFS-Infrastructure/README.md

 Try 4 hours then 2 then 1 while troubleshooting
 Audio is working with 4 hour restarts

+35. Poor Stream Quality Failures - Unsolved
+Should look into improving stream clarity
+Hard to tell what is happening in printer and on workspace
+Compare the output to what top youtubers look like

+36. Stream 1 Failures - Unsolved
+HDHomerun had blinking tuner light 1
+HDHomerun power disconnect and reconnect did not fix
+http reconnect did not fix
+Unknown if scheduled restart would have fixed
+Fixed by semi manual stream restart through streamconfig

+37. Network Mystery Failures - Unsolved
+netstat hangs too long on reencoder sometimes
+Redundancy script fails on gateway 1 with vm and internet server sometimes
+Connection between staging server and workstation hangs sometimes
+Problems have been worked around but still annoying

 **The Seer's Knowledge**
 This is networking information organized in a cheat sheet fashion.
 For deploying ever more advanced installations.
 It can be added to and probably